What Does a Freelance Copywriter Do All Day?

 If I can help it, I never like to send copy over to a client the same day it’s written.
 Like snow blindness, except without the pain and discomfort, word blindness is real.
 Proofing my work the next day gives me the chance to look at it fresh and make sure it’s absolutely pie hot before I send it over.

 Today, it’s an article for Warner Bros (ahem, name drop) and a couple of car reviews.
 Pleasingly, all they need is a little smoothing over.
-I then run them quickly through my good friend Grammarly and start to contemplate lunch.
+I then run them quickly through my good friend Grammarly (2025 update – I don’t do this anymore as Grammarly has turned into a bit of an AI monster) and start to contemplate lunch.

 Everybody needs good Neighbours